 Global Health Fellows at the World Health Organization Strategic Operations Centre, where international collaborators discuss public health emergencies.

-PubPol 860.02 provides students a unique opportunity to learn first-hand how global health policy is formulated and implemented.
+This course provides students a unique opportunity to learn first-hand how global health policy is formulated and implemented.
 It provides an overview of the how disease is understood within both the global health policy landscape and by political actors.
 The course modules cover issues of cross-border challenges in global health on topics such as human security and disease outbreaks.

 Through seminars, case competitions, and site visits, participants will explore the range of framings of health security and discuss the policies that develop as a consequence.
-In the past, course participants have heard from senior officials from a wide range of Geneva-based organizations engaged in global health, including the WHO’s Tobacco-Free Initiative, the World Alliance for Patient Safety, the the Polio Eradication Initiative and the WHO’s Department of Public Health, Innovation and Intellectual Property.
+In the past, course participants have heard from senior officials from a wide range of Geneva-based organizations engaged in global health, including the WHO’s Tobacco-Free Initiative, the World Alliance for Patient Safety, the Polio Eradication Initiative and the WHO’s Department of Public Health, Innovation and Intellectual Property.

 Course participants visit organizations in the region.
 Past visits have included the Drugs for Neglected Diseases Initiative, the Global Fund for AIDS, Tuberculosis and Malaria, Médecins sans Frontières, and UNAIDS.
 Please note that this information is tentative.